hanselch/server-installer/README.md

 After installing the `.zip` file, **YOU MUST EXTRACT THE FOLDER THAT IS IN THE `.zip` FILE**.
 This will make local installation on packages less confusing for the program!

+From this, it will automatically detect if there is any new versions up!

 ---

 For using the terminal, do the following.